eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- ***Familiarity with Infrastructure Automation***
 	- ***Familiarity of Data Center design, including server hardware, rack diagrams, power, and cooling requirements***
 	- ***Knowledge of Monitoring and Performance, such as Prometheus, Grafana, Dynatrace, Sysdig***
 + skill set:
+	- Research and design scalable Machine Learning infrastructures with real time applications utilizing TB of data.
+	- You will be working with talented and passionate teams and drive the evolution of Big Data and Data Science.
+You'll work with many exciting technologies such as Spark, Airflow, Hadoop, HP-Vertica, Aerospike, Redis, TensorFlow and Kafka.
+	- Direct management of architects team.
+Cross-functional interaction with a wide range of people and teams, work closely with data engineers and data scientists to ensure high level of professionalism and standards, as well as satisfying project requirements and timelines.
+	- Design scalable and reliable data pipelines to move huge amounts of data.
+	- Design complex marketing platforms enabling effective player acquisition and retention at scale of millions of daily users.
+	- Experienced with current SW development practices – SCRUM, test automation, TDD, CI, CD.
++ skill set:
 	- Tenstorrent is seeking a High-Performance Computing (HPC) Systems Architect for OpenStack multi-tenant cloud deployments.
 You will have the chance to architect multiple clusters, ensure all data is managed and secure, and deploy and support changing requirements.
 The ideal candidate will be proficient in cluster administration, network administration, relevant virtualization, and relationship to storage.
 You will support an environment with guarantees of no data leakage, rapid recovery process from VM snapshots, and support substantial cluster service scale and growth.
 	- ***Architect and evolve our Tenstorrent OpenStack environment***